konrads/go-tagged-articles/README.md

 End-to-end test
 ---------------
 Start up postgres and restapi via `docker-compose`, run tests via `curl`, validate with `jq`.
 NOTE: needs more error testing.
-This test aids in overall interactions, from REST calls up to db persistance.
+This test aids in overall interactions, from REST calls up to db persistence.
 ```
 # ensure you have installed: docker-compose, jq, curl
 end2end_test.sh